 American cities like Massachusetts and Virginia existed before the British came to this country.
 These cities now came to belong to them, but they continued to own their allegiance to England, and lived in America as it possesses or colonizers, and not as its people having a sense of belonging to it.
 They possessed the land, but the land did not evoke in them any love or patriotic feelings for it.
 The land was in their possessions, but they did not really belong to it, because of their sense of alienation from it.
 Their hearts remained unpossessed by a love for, or devotion to, this country.

 The colonial settlers were made weak because of their sense of alienation from America.
 They were withholding or alienation themselves from the land they had come to live in.
-When they realised that the source of their weakness lay in this sense of alienation, their pride and weakness.
-They began to love it as their own country, and developed a deep emotional attachment with it.
+When they realized that the source of their weakness lay in this sense of alienation, their pride and weakness.
+They began to love it as their own country and developed a deep emotional attachment with it.

 The act of surrender to the country of their adoption did not impoverish the British settlers.
-They made a gift of themselves to the nation, and were enriched by this act of self-sacrifice.
-They fought many wars for the country as a mark of singing the deed of making the gift.
-They risked and sacrificed their life for the sake of the country.
+They made a gift of themselves to the nation and were enriched by this act of self-sacrifice.
+They fought many wars for the country as a mark of signing the deed of making the gift.
+They risked and sacrificed their lives for the sake of the country.